apache/parquet-format/PageIndex.md

 reader can find matching pages by sequentially reading `min_values` and `max_values`.

-For range scans this approach can be extended to return ranges of rows, page indices, and page offsets to scan in each column.
+For range scans, this approach can be extended to return ranges of rows, page indices, and page offsets to scan in each column.
 The reader can then initialize a scanner for each column and fast forward them to the start row of the scan.